Learning k-qubit Quantum Operators via Pauli Decomposition: Introduction

-\addvd{For that, one natural approach for QPAC learning, which we call approximate-then-learn, is via \textit{state tomography}.} Here, one first performs \textit{state tomography} to arrive at an approximate description of the quantum states and then performs classical learning algorithms on the stored density matrices.
-From the copy complexity bound of \citet{Haah2016}, this approach requires $\order{\frac{1}{\epsilon^2}2^{2d}}$ identical copies of $\rho_0$ and $\rho_1$.
-Hence, the exponentially large sample complexity of this approach is prohibitive in large dimensional settings.
+With the delicacy of quantum samples and the richness of quantum operations, quantum sample complexity is expected to be significantly larger than the classical one.
+To see this, one natural approach for learning $k$-qubit operations in $d$-qubit systems is via \textit{state tomography} with classical post proceeding.
+One first performs \textit{state tomography} on each sample to arrive at an approximate description of the quantum states and then performs classical learning algorithms on the stored density matrices.
+This approach requires $O(\frac{1}{\epsilon^2}2^{2d})$ identical copies of the samples \citep{Haah2016}.
+Compared to the classical setting, one considers learning of $k$-juntas which are Boolean functions depending on $k$ out of $d$ inputs \citep{Mossel_ODonnell}.
+It is known that the sample complexity of $k$-juntas is $O(\frac{k}{\epsilon^2}\log \frac{d}{k})$ \citep{ShalevShwartz2014}. \addvf{This observation implies that the quantum sample complexity might be exponentially larger.}

-Toward answering the above question, bounds on the quantum sample complexity of finite classes have been provided in our earlier work \citep{HeidariQuantum2021} and using quantum \ac{ERM}.
-In this paper, we investigate the sample complexity of two concept classes containing uncountably many quantum measurements.
-These classes are called \textit{$\epsilon$-concentrated} and \textit{$k$-juntas} measurements, \addvd{where the second class is a special case of the first with $\epsilon=0$.} The classical counterpart of these classes, which are finite, capture several concept classes such as half-spaces, constant-depth boolean circuits, and decision trees \citep{Guruswami2006,Valiant2012,blais2010polynomial,Mossel_ODonnell,linial1993constant,Kalai2005}.